Fault-Resilience of Dissipative Processes for Quantum Computing: Introduction

 These observations about dissipative quantum computation and algorithms raise the following questions: (1)~Is dissipative quantum computation truly more resilient to noise than the circuit model?
 (2)~Are there families of Hamiltonians with exploitable structures for which we can get closer to fault-tolerance without the associated overhead under the DQE algorithm?

-In Section \ref{section:dqestab} of this paper, we develop a variant of the DQE algorithm for geometrically-local, \textit{stabiliser-encoded Hamiltonians} and show that under circuit-level depolarizing noise with noise rate $\delta$, the overlap of the algorithm's output state with the ground space is $1- \varepsilon - O(c^{(d+1)^2/4D_R})$ (see Theorem \ref{thm:noisysDQE}).
+In Section \ref{section:dqestab} of this paper, we develop a specific version of the DQE algorithm for geometrically-local, \textit{stabiliser-encoded Hamiltonians} and show that under circuit-level depolarizing noise with noise rate $\delta$, the overlap of the algorithm's output state with the ground space is $1- \varepsilon - O(c^{(d+1)^2/4D_R})$ (see Theorem \ref{thm:noisysDQE}).
 Here $d$ is the distance of the stabiliser code, $c < 1$ and depends on the stabiliser code parameters and $\delta$, $D_R$ is the constant quantum circuit depth of the stabiliser recovery operation, and $\varepsilon < 1$ is an independent constant related to the strength of the weak measurements employed in the algorithm and can be made arbitrarily small.
 Compared to the standard DQE algorithm result of $1 - \varepsilon - O(\delta)$ (see Theorem 61 of \cite{cubitt2023dissipative}), this is therefore a further suppression in the additive error of the prepared state that is exponential in the code distance.
 This result also implies that if the noise rate $\delta$ is below a certain threshold (see the discussion after Theorem \ref{thm:noisysDQE}), the algorithm inherits additional fault-resilience from the stabiliser-code structure of the Hamiltonian.
+In the worst-case scenario however, its run time is exponential just like the conventional DQE algorithm (though it often converges to the ground-state quickly and in low circuit-depth in practice; see \cite{cubitt2023dissipative} for details of the practical implementation of the DQE algorithm).

 In Section~\ref{section:dqc}, we turn our attention to dissipative quantum computation (DQC).
 Here, in contrast to dissipative state preparation, we prove that the tolerance of DQC to errors and noise is no better than the standard circuit model.
 More precisely, we show that a variant of the original Lindbladian formulation of DQC in~\cite{VWC09} that converges to the same fixed point in at most the same amount of time is exponentially close to a discrete-time formulation of the dynamics which corresponds, operationally, to a classical random walk on the corresponding quantum circuit.
 Under a natural noise model---namely, iid depolarising noise---the tolerance of DQC to noise can then readily be shown to be no better (indeed, in general worse) than the tolerance of the raw quantum circuit.